AlvaroMaceda/espeak-wrapper/README.md

 # eSpeak Wrapper

 A simple Flask web application that provides an API wrapper for the eSpeak text-to-speech synthesizer.
+The application is served using Gunicorn, a production-grade WSGI server, for better performance and reliability.

 ## Features